wamcvey/ls_display/README.md

 # ls_display

-display input in columns like ls(1) does
+A small CLI tool for building column oriented data lists, much like ls(1) does for file listings.